November 2016 — Black Friday

 “Did I need to?”

-She grinned.
+She smiled like she already knew what I was going to say.
 “Mhm.
 That’s what I thought.”

 Then, just after midnight, it happened.